femisystems/hylia/src/posts/five-things-to-remind-myself-daily.md

 tags:
   - DAILY ASSURANCE.
 ---
-You have to take charge of our daily activities!
-You need to make sure every moment count;  even you feel down, be ready to take charge of your mood.
+You have to take charge of your life, You need to make sure every moment count;  even at your most vulnerable point, take charge of how you feel; listen to the moment, pay attention to it, and speak positive words.

-i have worked on five important words to help us stay charged, focused and reminded of the reasons why we are here, and so hold still and enjoy this moment.
+In this post, i have listed out five important words to say to yourself everyday to help you stay charged, focused and reminded of the reasons you are here.
+So hold still and enjoy this moment.

-however, to make this very effective, please take a sample paper and write these words down, keep them in your wallet or bag- somewhere very accessible.
+However, to make this very effective, please take a sample paper and write these words, keep them in your wallet or bag- somewhere very accessible.

 **1. I AM BEAUTIFULLY MADE IN GODS IMAGE**